ugwuonas/COVID19-Data-Importation/README.md

 # COVID-19 Data Import
-This repo contains code for downloading and loading data into PostgreSQL, SQL queries for analyzing the sample data related to COVID-19 cases as recorded from January 2019 to December 2020, and screenshots of the outputs from running the queries.
+This repository contains code for downloading and loading data into PostgreSQL, SQL queries for analyzing the sample data related to COVID-19 cases as recorded from January 2019 to December 2020, and screenshots of the outputs from running the queries.

 ## Files